 Fresenius Medical Care is the world’s largest provider of products and services for individuals with renal diseases of which around 3.2 million patients worldwide regularly undergo dialysis treatment.

-The Goodwin team was led by partner Kingsley Taft and counsel Kathleen Kean and included partners Gregg Katz, Julie Tibbets and Cathy McCarty and associates Priya Patel, Meghan Fitzpatrick, Steven Tjoe, Shovon Ashraf, Sarah Smith, Jennifer Ford and Ian Longacre.
+The Goodwin team was led by partner Kingsley Taft and counsel Kathleen Kean and included partners Gregg Katz, Julie Tibbets and Cathy McCarty and associates Priya Patel, Steven Tjoe, Shovon Ashraf, Sarah Smith and Jennifer Ford.

 For additional details on the partnership, please read the press release.